Skip to content

 Two APIs, one engine

-Choose based on your context.
-Both tiers share the same adjustment model, operation semantics, and undo/redo behavior.
+Both share the same adjustment model, operation semantics, and undo/redo behavior.

 const preview = await editor.previewExposure(1.2);